How Early Payment Can Help Your Business Survive a Recession

 - Easy account set-up and no paperwork

 - No third party – early payments come directly from your customers

 - Payment in as little as 24 hours

-In the event of a recession, the competitive cost and ease of using C2FO could be your company’s secret weapon for generating the capital you need to survive, and even grow, during an economic crisis.
+During a recession, the competitive cost and ease of using C2FO can be your company’s secret weapon for generating the working capital you need to survive, and even grow, during an economic crisis.

-C2FO was built during the aftermath of the last recession—not an ideal time to start and grow a company.
+C2FO was built during the aftermath of the Great Recession—not an ideal time to start and grow a company.

 Why was C2FO’s early payment program able to thrive at that time?
 Because large enterprises saw early payment as a way to pump liquidity into their supply chains, while also generating a return on their invoice payments during a zero-interest-rate environment.

 When another recession occurs, you can take comfort in that your customers will put cash into the C2FO program, because there will be few other places to put it.

 The enterprises that use C2FO see it as a way to improve supplier relationships and generate consistent returns on their excess cash.
 Their decision to install C2FO’s early payment software into their systems also make quick payments available to you at fair, flexible and competitive prices.